3D Modeling of Armor Losses in High-Voltage Cables

 By Brianne Christopher

 One tool that can help in this regard?
-Electromagnetics modeling, which enables the NKT HV Cables team to test cable designs virtually, visualize how different cable parameters affect armor losses, and predict cable performance in different installation conditions (Figure 2).
+Electromagnetics modeling, which enables the NKT team in Karlskrona, Sweden to test cable designs virtually, visualize how different cable parameters affect armor losses, and predict cable performance in different installation conditions (Figure 2).
 With cable costs as steep as they are, designers can, with simulations, analyze the cable losses and reduce the amount of required conductor size and, thereby, cable cost.
 However, they need to be absolutely confident that their modeling tools can perform the analyses they need — and give them the correct results, since the cable cannot be measured until it is manufactured after the design is sold.

 Bypassing Limitations in Cable Modeling